arhat-dev/dukkha/docs/renderers/transform.md

       echo ${VALUE}
 ```

-Use operations like [template](https://golang.org/pkg/text/template/) to transform string value into arbitrary valid yaml or string, and use the result as the field value
+Use operations like [template](https://golang.org/pkg/text/template/) to transform string value into arbitrary valid yaml or just plain string, and use the result as the field value.

 ## Config Options